yhorian/cardiff.marketing/src/posts/my-first-post.md

 ---
-title: Core Web Vitals - What are they and how do they relate to SEO?
+title: How vital are Core Web Vitals?
-description: "Core Web Vitals (CWV) "
+description: Core Web Vitals measure the users experience loading a web page - lets look at how that impacts your marketing and SEO.
 author: Liam Martin
 date: 2022-11-26
 tags: